 Our Manager provides us with our executive officers and appropriate support personnel in order for our Manager to deliver the management services called for under the management agreement.
 Our Manager is responsible for all costs incident to the performance of its duties under the management agreement, including compensation and other related expenses of our executive officers and other personnel provided to us by our Manager.
 In some instances, our Manager is entitled to be reimbursed for the costs of the wages, salaries and benefits incurred by our Manager with respect to certain personnel provided to us.
 We reimburse our Manager for the costs of the salary paid to Michael Hutchby, our Chief Financial Officer, Treasurer and Secretary.
-We do not reimburse our Manager for the costs of the wages, salaries and benefits incurred by our Manager.
+We do not reimburse our Manager for the costs of the wages, salaries and benefits incurred by our Manager with respect to executive officers other than Mr. Hutchby or any other personnel provided to us through our Manager.
 The Compensation Committee approves the amount of the reimbursement relating to the costs of the salary paid to Mr. Hutchby each quarter.

 For the fiscal year ended December 31, 2023, we incurred approximately \$6.3 million in management fees payable to our Manager pursuant to the management agreement.
 In addition, we reimbursed our Manager for approximately \$580,000 of allocable expenses reimbursable by us under the management agreement, including the costs of the salary paid in 2023 to Mr. Hutchby.
-The costs of the salary paid in 2023 to Mr. Hutchby and reimbursed by us is shown in the "Salary" column of the table appearing under the heading "Executive Compensation- Summary Compensation Table" in this Proxy Statement.
+The costs of the salary paid in 2023 to Mr. Hutchby and reimbursed by us is shown in the "Salary" column of the table appearing under the heading "Executive Compensation-Summary Compensation Table" in this Proxy Statement.

-Prior to April 18, 2024, our Manager's sole member was the CHMM Blind Trust, a grantor trust established for the benefit of, but not controlled by, Mr. Middleman.
+Our Manager's sole member is the CHMM Blind Trust, a grantor trust established for the benefit of, but not controlled by, Mr. Middleman.
 Mr. Middleman controls Freedom Mortgage.
-On April 26, 2024, Mr. Middleman notified us that, effective April 18, 2024, the CHMM Blind Trust transferred its sole membership interest in our Manager to Mr. Middleman and Mr. Middleman became the sole member and sole owner of our Manager.
-All management fee compensation paid by us to our Manager pursuant to the management agreement accrues to the benefit of Mr. Middleman.
+All management fee compensation paid by us to our Manager pursuant to the management agreement accrues to the benefit of Mr. Middleman as the beneficiary under the CHMM Blind Trust.